Not to cause a complete panic, but increasing website traffic is useless.

-The chart below shows a small snippet of the web traffic to one of our clients’ sites.
+The chart below shows the website traffic increase on one of our clients’ sites after their blog started posting consistent content.
 The orange line shows the level of traffic in the months before they started publishing blog posts.
 The blue line shows what happened when they started posting again in November.

 That’s a pretty significant uptick in traffic.
 And note how the bounce rate went down by 12%.

 Each time Google updates an algorithm, they get closer to giving their web crawlers artificial intelligence that mimics what real people are thinking.
 And real people like to hear from experts.